-NHC: ‘Reintegration process of young detainees in Albania, Macedonia and Kosovo needs to improve’
+NHC: ‘Reintegration process of young detainees in Albania, North Macedonia and Kosovo needs to improve’

 The project is based on the idea that foundations for successful reintegration are laid within places of detention.
 A method called YOUTURN will be used to promote a new attitude among penitentiary staff and juveniles, which is more communicative, positive and geared towards the future.